minprog/platforms/django/lectures/js/index.md

         // Some code here
     });

-In the example above, we’ve used an [anonymous](https://www.w3schools.com/js/js_function_definition.asp) function, which is a function that is never given a name.
+In the example above, we've used an [anonymous](https://www.w3schools.com/js/js_function_definition.asp) function, which is a function that is never given a name.
 Putting all of this together, our JavaScript now looks like this:

     let counter = 0;